opensearch-project/documentation-website/_search-plugins/neural-sparse-search.md

 ### Using neural sparse search with raw sparse vectors

-If you're using self-hosted sparse embedding models, neural sparse search supports ingestion and search via raw sparse vectors.
+If you're using self-hosted sparse embedding models, neural sparse search supports ingestion and search using raw sparse vectors.
 This tutorial consists of the following steps:

 1. [**Ingest data with neural sparse search**](#step-1-ingest-data-with-neural-sparse-search).
     1. [Create an index](#step-1a-create-an-index).